mliew21396/remote-work-u2/week-4/8-technical-blog.md

 Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!

-Tweet your blog post using the hashtags associated with each topic.
+Tweet your blog post using the hashtag #DBCRuby

 ## Release 5: Read